William James: Epistemology

-Pragmatism and "cash value"
+Pragmatism

 Pragmatism is a philosophical approach that seeks to both define truth and resolve metaphysical issues.
+James created a pragmatic theory of truth, which was a synthesis of correspondence theory of truth and coherence theory of truth, with an added dimension.
+His book of lectures on pragmatism is arguably the most influential book of American philosophy.

-William James demonstrates an application of his method in the form of a simple story: A live squirrel supposed to be clinging on one side of a tree-trunk; while over against the tree's opposite side a human being was imagined to stand.
+James demonstrates an application of his method in the form of a simple story:A live squirrel supposed to be clinging on one side of a tree-trunk; while over against the tree's opposite side a human being was imagined to stand.
 This human witness tries to get sight of the squirrel by moving rapidly round the tree, but no matter how fast he goes, the squirrel moves as fast in the opposite direction, and always keeps the tree between himself and the man, so that never a glimpse of him is caught.
-The resultant metaphysical problem now is this: Does the man go round the squirrel or not?James solves the issue by making a distinction between practical meaning.
-That is, the distinction between meanings of "round".
-Round in the sense that the man occupies the space north, east, south, and west of the squirrel; and round in the sense that the man occupies the space facing the squirrel's belly, back and sides.
-Depending on what the debaters meant by "going round", the answer would be clear.
+The resultant metaphysical problem now is this: Does the man go round the squirrel or not?James solves the issue by making a distinction between the practical meanings of 'round'.
+On the one hand, 'round' can mean that the man occupies the space north, east, south, and west of the squirrel; and on the other 'round' can mean that the man occupies the space facing the squirrel's belly, back and sides.
+Depending on what the one means by 'going round', the answer would be clear.
 From this example James derives the definition of the pragmatic method: to settle metaphysical disputes, one must simply make a distinction of practical consequences between notions, then, the answer is either clear, or the "dispute is idle".

-Both James and his colleague, Charles Sanders Peirce, coined the term "cash value":

-When he said that the whole meaning of a (clear) conception consists in the entire set of its practical consequences, he had in mind that a meaningful conception must have some sort of experiential "cash value," must somehow be capable of being related to some sort of collection of possible empirical observations under specifiable conditions.A statement's truthfulness is verifiable through its correspondence to reality, and its observable effects of putting the idea to practice.
-For example, James extends his Pragmatism to the hypothesis of God: "On pragmatic principles, if the hypothesis of God works satisfactorily in the widest sense of the word, it is true. … The problem is to build it out and determine it so that it will combine satisfactorily with all the other working truths."